 Material classification: P5.x

-The machinability of ferritic stainless steel is similar to that of low-alloy steel, so steel milling recommendations can be used.
+The machinability of ferritic stainless steel is similar to that of low-alloy steel, so steel milling recommendations can be applied.

-Martensitic stainless steel has higher work hardening performance and it requires relatively high cutting force when cutting.
+Martensitic stainless steel, on the other hand, has higher work hardening performance, and it requires a relatively high cutting force during machining.

-It needs to use the correct tool path and arc cutting method to obtain the best results, and a higher cutting speed Vc to overcome the work hardening effect.
+To achieve the best results, it is essential to use the correct tool path and arc cutting method, and a higher cutting speed Vc to overcome the work hardening effect.